-The Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you found out about the problem.
+Before accepting a complaint for investigation, the Legal Ombudsman will check that you have tried to resolve your complaint with us first.
+If you have, then the Legal Ombudsman can investigate complaints up to six years from the date of the problem happening or within three years of when you should reasonably have known there was cause for complaint.
 If you wish to refer your complaint to the Legal Ombudsman this must be done within six months of our final response to your complaint.

 We are always looking to improve our services to clients and would value your comments and suggestions on how we carry out our work for you.
 If you wish to provide us with feedback, either during our engagement or once our work is completed, please do not hesitate to do so.
 You can provide feedback by email, post or over the telephone directly to one or more of the solicitors who have been undertaking work for you.
 You can contact any of the firm's partners or you can email email@example.com.

-Under The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (Regulations), if you are instructing Wrigleys as a consumer for a personal matter (as opposed to in relation to your trade, business, craft or profession) and you have entered into a contract with Wrigleys either at a distance or off Wrigleys' premises, then you may have a right to cancel that contract as follows:
+Under the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 (Regulations), if you are instructing Wrigleys as a consumer for a personal matter (as opposed to in relation to your trade, business or craft) either on or off Wrigleys' premises then you may have a right to cancel that contract as follows:

 Right to Cancel

-The cancellation period will expire after 14 days from the date of the conclusion of the contract
+The cancellation period will expire after 14 days form the date of the conclusion of the contract.

-To exercise the right to cancel, you must inform Wrigleys of your decision to cancel the contract by a clear statement (for example by a letter sent by post, fax or email).
-You may use the model cancellation form here, although use of this form is not obligatory.
+To excercise the right to cancel, you must inform Wrigleys of your decision to cancel the contract by a clear statement (for example by a letter sent by post, fax or email).

 To meet the cancellation deadline, it is sufficient for you to send your communication concerning your exercise of the right to cancel before the cancellation period has expired.